twhite96/made-mistakes-gatsby/src/pages/about.md

 In May of 2004 I purchased **mademistakes.com**, and threw up a Macromedia Flash splash screen (hey remember those?) while I worked on building out my portfolio.
 For the next couple of years I would experiment with various content management systems ([Movable Type](http://www.movabletype.org/) → [Textpattern](http://textpattern.com/) → [Wordpress](http://wordpress.org/) → [Indexhibit](http://www.indexhibit.org/)), developing minimalistic themes and learning what I could about HTML, CSS, JavaScript, PHP, and MySQL databases.

-I've since decided to abandon using a CMS in favor of black magick and [Jekyll](http://jekyllrb.com/) to [generate flat files](/articles/going-static/) for improved performance and security.
+I've since decided to abandon using a CMS in favor of black magick and [Gatsby](https://www.gatsbyjs.org/) to [generate flat files](/articles/going-static/) for improved performance and security.
 Building layouts, stylesheets, feeds, and assets from scratch was challenging at first, but the knowledge gained made it all worth it.

-## How to support Made Mistakes

-I write tutorials and maintain a few [open source projects](https://github.com/mmistakes?utf8=%E2%9C%93&tab=repositories&q=&type=source&language=) for fun.
-If you've found any of them useful, here's how you can show thanks:

-1. Follow me on [Twitter](https://twitter.com/mmistakes) or subscribe to one of my [RSS feeds](/support/#subscribe-to-the-feeds).
-2. Buy anything at Amazon using [this link](https://www.amazon.com/?_encoding=UTF8&camp=1789&creative=390957&linkCode=ur2&tag=mademist-20&linkId=P557QDXPWEYIZTDS) and I'll earn a small commission.
-3. Send a donation via [PayPal](https://www.paypal.me/mmistakes) or [Square Cash](https://cash.me/$mmistakes).

 ## Selected interviews